voxpelli/webpage-webmentions/README.md

 ### 0.5.2

 * Fix: Quick workaround for duplicated interaction texts.
 Works until a more proper fix for #10 is in place.
+* Improvement: Increased example mentions from 4 to 14

 ### 0.5.1